DanielOrourke02/Active-Projects/README.md

 👨‍💻 All of my projects are available at [My Github](https://github.com/DanielJones02)

+#### This is a repo for all my projects im currently working on and a small summary of it

 # Who am I?

 Hello, I'm Daniel Jones, a highly motivated and focused young 14 year old programmer, I can program in: Python, C++ and a little HTML & CSS.
 My journey into the world of coding started with curiosity, but quickly turned into my full interest and hobby.